BUY THE BOOK FOR THE KINDLE

 What you are about to read is an extraordinary story.
 Instead of finding "small traces" of gold, I discovered a virtual treasure chest of gold worth beween £¾ to £2½ million.
 My evidence is backed up by the British Geological Survey, the world's oldest national geological survey and the United Kingdom's premier centre for earth science information and expertise.
 Further evidence is provided by a major mining company who did a survey in the 1980's with very positive results, but the company by that time found itself in financial difficulties before it could invest in mining operations at the mine.

 I invite you to travel with me to the mines of North Molton where I tread the ground and explore the site where one hundred and fifty years ago it was a hive of activity, the centre of extensive mining operations that employed hundreds of people.
-This website supplements the book with additional information as well as a repository for the documents and pictures taken at the mines.
-Some documents are only available if you have the password to login.
+This website supplements the book with additional information and pictures taken at the mines.

 EXPLORE THE MINES FROM THE COMFORT OF YOUR ARMCHAIR